-At some point in the past, likely around New Year’s, you may have sat down and written out your goals – a plan for what you really want out of life in terms of business or career, finances, relationships, health.
+At some point in the past, likely around New Year’s Day, you may have sat down and written your goals – a picture of what you really want out of life in terms of business or career, finances, relationships, health.
 The question is, do you have any idea where you put it?

-Our days are often filled with meeting deadlines, paying bills, and updating our social media, not to mention cleaning clothes and making sure there’s something besides jelly in the fridge.
-It can be really hard to turn away from those immediate demands and invest time and focus on distant future goals.
+Our days are often filled with meetings, deadlines, bills that need to be paid, and perusing or updating social media, not to mention cleaning clothes and making sure there’s something besides jelly in the fridge.
+It can be really hard to turn away from those immediate demands and invest time and attention on distant future goals.
 After all, they’re not quick-hit tasks.
-Frequently long-term goals require multiple steps that don’t have immediate payoffs – tasks like building relationships, personal development or sticking to a schedule over a long period of time.
+Frequently, long-term goals require multiple steps that don’t have immediate payoffs – tasks like building relationships, personal development or sticking to a schedule over a long period of time.

-A long-term goal may require you to push yourself out of the house and away from all the fires you’re putting out to attend networking events where you may or may not meet your next dream client or boss.
+A long-term goal may require you to push yourself out of the house, and away from all the fires you’re putting out, to attend networking events where you may or may not meet your next dream client or boss.
 They may require going back to school, paying for a class and spending hours taking notes and doing homework that won’t help pay the bills any time soon.
-They may include getting to the gym every day and investing an hour or two in your health and fitness.
+They may include getting to the gym every day and investing an hour or two in your long term health and fitness.

 But as inspirational leaders like Steven Covey and Tony Robbins agree, you wind up where you’re headed.
 You must keep your goals in front of you if you ever hope to achieve them.
 You must make a plan for your days that includes taking steps toward your goals.
 As Antoine St. Exupery wrote: “A goal without a plan is just a wish.”